Chinese Language & Culture Initiatives

 The AP International Leadership Program(ILP) is a three-week opportunity to study in Beijing, China for U.S. college/university students who took the AP Chinese Language and Culture Exam in 2010-2013.
 The AP ILP is overseen and administered by Confucius Institute/Hanban.
 This program provides in-China immersion opportunities for students to encourage the development of more advanced and proficient speakers of Chinese.

-Join K–12 and higher education leaders from across the U.S. on a delegation visit to China.
+Join K–12 leaders from across the U.S. on a delegation visit to China.
 During this program, you will visit schools, meet Chinese educators and students, and participate in partnership-building activities.
 Learn about best practices, gather resources, experience Chinese culture and more.

 Join the CICC program and receive support to expand and enhance your Chinese language and culture program.
 The program provides grant funding, educational resources, guidance on best practices and professional development opportunities.
 Through its flexible model, it addresses the needs of institutions ranging from large districts to individual schools.